ofelcan164/API/sections/files.md

 Synced File / Copy
 -------------

-* `POST /files/555/synced_file` or `POST /files/555/copy` will create a synced file to the specified folder ids, leaving it in any existing folders.
+* `POST /files/555/synced_file` or `POST /files/555/copy` will create a synced file within the specified folder ids, leaving it in any existing folders.

  Synced Files let you have the exact same file in multiple folders.
 When you make a change to any Synced File, that change applies to all instances of the Synced File.